Nettakrim/Souper-Secret-Settings/ResourcepackGuide/PackSetup.md

 ## Adding Shaders

-Now that your resourcepack is setup to work with souper secret settings, you can [Add Shaders](AddingShaders.md)
+Now that your resourcepack is set up to work with souper secret settings, you can [Add Shaders](AddingShaders.md)